 Making quick progress / establishing a positive foundation is important

 There is a strong case for not striving for perfection from the onset of a problem but, rather, building a “victory inertia” early on.
-Leadership consultant Michael Watkins argues that quick wins can help build your credibility and create momentum.
+My IMD colleague Michael Watkins argues that quick wins can help build your credibility and create momentum.
 Nobel laureate Medawar agrees: “it is psychologically most important to get results, even if they are not original.”

 Examples of this indirect approach to an ultimate vision abound.
 For instance Reed Hastings, the CEO of Netflix, arguably always had as an ultimate goal to stream movies straight into people’s living rooms but used mailing DVDs as a stepping stone towards that goal.

 Or consider the case, a few years ago, when the Peace Corps were seeking a chess coordinator to work in the Caribbean island nation of Saint Lucia.
 The idea was to curb large social problems—unemployment, crime, under-education—by helping children acquire more self-discipline, strategic thinking, and self esteem through learning and practicing chess.

 Choose whether to scale on victories or on failures